 Autism Spectrum Disorder (ASD) affects many lives in this country and the world.
-Currently, in the United States, about 1 in 68 children have ASD.
-Research tells us that ASD is more common in boys than in girls and likely caused by some combination of biological and environmental factors.
-There is still a lot that we do not know about ASD.
+In the United States, about one in 68 children have ASD.
+Research tells us that ASD is more common in boys than in girls, but there is still much we do not know about ASD.

-Because there is no cure for ASD and personalized care is often needed, the social and financial burden can be great.
-The impact, unfortunately, becomes even greater if the condition goes undiagnosed or untreated.
+There is no cure for ASD and personalized care is often needed, leading to both a social and financial burden.
+The impact becomes even greater if the condition is not diagnosed or treated.

-Current research suggests that early identification and intervention are the best ways to lessen the impact of ASD.
-The quicker symptoms are recognized, the sooner treatment can begin.
-And managing symptoms can help improve the quality of life for individuals and their families.
+Research suggests that early identification and intervention are the best ways to lessen the impact of ASD.
+Once treatment begins, symptom management helps to improve the quality of life for the individuals and their families.

 Autism Spectrum Disorder (ASD) is a lifelong neurodevelopmental condition that hinders or limits how people behave, communicate, and interact with others.
 ASD often appears in early childhood.
 And it affects people differently.
 No two experiences are the same.
 Symptoms range from very mild to severe, or somewhere in between.
 Someone mildly affected may need only a little help to perform daily activities.
 But those with severe symptoms may have extreme challenges and need significant help.
 Learn more about the symptoms of ASD